HME705 - Healthcare Financing

 The unit is delivered as a FutureLearn program made up of five credit bearing courses that are released progressively across the trimester.
 Students will, on average, spend 150 hours over the teaching period undertaking the learning and assessment activities for the unit.
 Students will engage in online independent and collaborative learning activities, including five scheduled online seminars.
 Open to anyone, available 24/7 and accessible by mobile, tablet or desktop, Deakin's courses on FutureLearn fit study around your life.
 Learn from Deakin’s best educators and connect with others in an enjoyable, social environment.

-While using specific examples from Australia, UK, USA, Singapore, China and India, HME705 will also describe the principles and practice of healthcare financing more broadly to provide students with a general orientation to hospital financing and budgeting mechanisms.
+While using specific examples from Australia, UK, USA, Singapore, China and India, HME705 will also describe the principles and practice of healthcare financing more broadly to provide students with a general orientation to healthcare financing and budgeting mechanisms.

 Unit Fee Information

 Click on the fee link below which describes you: